Skip to main content

 • Outbound port TCP 61616 must be open for unencrypted TCP communication with Peer Management Center/Peer Management Broker if TLS/SSL communication is not required.

-Between Peer Management Center and the Internet
+Firewall Requirements between Peer Management Center and the Internet

-Peer Management Center has the following firewall requirements to upload logfiles and analytics data, as well as to check for software updates:
+Peer Management Center has the following firewall requirements to upload log files and analytics data, as well as to check for software updates:

-Between Peer Management Center and the local network
+Firewall Requirements between Peer Management Center and the local network

-In order to be able to access the Peer Management Center Web UI or REST API the following default firewall requirements must be met:
+In order to be able to access the Peer Management Center Web UI or REST API, the following default firewall requirements must be met:

 • Inbound port TCP 8443 (HTTPS) must be open to be able to access the Web UI.